This is a named option in the Statistics PhD.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Named OPtion-Specific Policies
+Named Option-Specific Policies

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions toward the graduate degree credit and graduate coursework (50%) requirements.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Three consecutive reviews in which a student fails to meet the minimum criteria for satisfactory progress will result in the student being dropped from the program.
 Contact the program for more information.